jgaeddert/liquid-dsp/README.txt

 TEST: (requires python to generate header file)
     $ make check

+EXAMPLES: Nearly all signal processing elements have a corresponding
+          example in the 'examples/' directory.
+Most example scripts generate an output .m file for plotting with GNU octave [octave:web].
+    $ make examples
+    -- or --
+    $ make examples/specific_example

 BENCHMARK: (requires python to generate header file)
     $ make bench